taniadcg/my-portfolio/README.md

 - **Pose Estimation and Exercise Repetition Counting**: This project uses Python to analyze movement data and count exercise repetitions.

 ### JavaScript Projects
-- **Simple Calculator**: A web-based calculator that performs basic arithmetic operations.
+- **3D Modeling and Augmented Reality with JavaScript and WebGL**: A web-based Racing Track Scenario implemented with JavaScript, WebGL and HTLM.

 ### Web Projects
 - **Portfolio Website**: A personal website showcasing my skills, projects, and experiences.